Sergey-Lesnevskiy/rsschool-cv1/cv.md

 }
 ```
 ---
-##Education and courses:##
+##Education and courses:
-*I graduated Belarusian State Academy of Music specialization button accordion, *Courses Automated testing in the company Senla.
+ 1.I graduated Belarusian State Academy of Music specialization button accordion,
+ 2.Courses Automated testing in the company Senla.
 ---
-##My English:##
+##My English:
-I read with a dictionary,  I am actively studying, I do not reach a little to Pre-Intermediate.
+I read with a dictionary,  I am actively studying, Now my level is A1.
 ---